 English cockers have webbed feet, a water-resistant second coat, and a powerhouse body that gives them amazing strength.
 By leaving their tails slightly longer, as the British do, it acts as a rudder, making them even more powerful swimmers.
 Even as short as they are, they’re still able to retrieve ducks and geese by dragging them to you once they get out of the water.
 Often times the goose will weigh more than they do!

 English cocker spaniels are super-smart fast learners that are eager to please.
 This makes them a delight to train — although, occasionally, one can be bull-headed.
 These dogs do NOT respond well to harsh discipline; that only sets them back, and will make them timid and cower.
 They are super eager to please.
 So, if you’ll use that to your advantage when working your pup, along with lots of repetition, you’ll have him trained in no time.
 It’s not the length of time spent training but the frequency that gets results.
 They’re naturally birdie and natural born retrievers.
 The only training really needed is basic obedience: sit, come, stay, heel.
 The British combine “sit” and “stay” into one command; they say “hup.”
-Because almost all of our dogs are from England, that’s the command we use.
-All of our dogs are excellent hunters and hunt every season.
-They are occasionally used by local plantations as wagon dogs for quail hunts.
-Because of the extremely high temperatures and humidity in this area, we don’t get to hunt them as much as they and we would like.
+Because most of the dogs are from England, that’s the command they were trained with.
+All are excellent hunters.
+Christopher hunted with them when we lived in Georgia.
+Some of them were occasionally used by local plantations for wagon dogs on quail hunts.
+Since moving to Florida, they haven’t had an opportunity to go on any hunts.

-Many of our customers are not interested in hunting.
-They’re just looking for a well-rounded nice size family dog.
-This is the perfect breed!
-They’re very affectionate.
-They get along well with children as well as other animals.
-A field-bred English cocker spaniel will make an excellent addition to any family.
-They are such a fun-loving, sweet breed, you won’t be able to imagine your family not having at least one!
-And if you get two, they make great companions for one another while you’re at work or school.
+For people not looking for a hunting dog, but want a well-rounded, nice size family dog, this is the perfect breed for you.
+They’re very affectionate, and get along well with children, as well as other animals.
+They “blow” their coat twice a year, which takes about two weeks, in the spring and fall.
+Their coats are not all the same.
+Some have a flat coat that does not need cutting.
+Others with more of a wooly coat do well to be cut twice a year in the spring and fall.
+They do not require a lot of grooming.
+A field-bred English Cocker Spaniel will make an excellent addition to any family.
+They are such a fun-loving, sweet breed, you won’t be able to imagine your family not having at least one — and if you get two, they make great companions for one another while you’re at work or school!